-NFL Draft Shows the League Is Still Clueless About Domestic Violence
+NFL Draft Shows the League Is Still Clueless About Violence Against Women

 NFL teams aren't even shy about their acceptance; they defend it in almost arrogant, unbelievable ways.

-This weekend Oklahoma receiver Dede Westbrook was picked by the Jaguars in the fourth round.
-He has multiple accusations of violence against the mother of his child.
+This weekend, Oklahoma receiver Dede Westbrook was picked by the Jaguars in the fourth round.
+He has multiple accusations of violence against him involving the mother of his children.
 Though Westbrook was not convicted of a crime, the stories are ugly, involving allegedly throwing the woman to the ground and, at another time, punching her in the face.

 When asked if he was concerned about the public image of the Jaguars after picking such a controversial player, general manager Dave Caldwell told reporters (according to statements distributed by the team): "I think we have done our due diligence enough to realize that is behind him and that, like we said, all of those charges were dropped.
 I think we all have been accused of things, not all of us, but many of us have been accused of things.
 We don't take it lightly.
 Obviously it is a serious issue, and we just feel like at this point in time to give the kid a chance to make it right."